Signs of a troop presence in the Rio Grande Valley are not hard to find, especially near ports of entry.

 "They’ve been doing simulations,” said Altubarz, speaking through an interpreter.
 “They get formed up, lined up, and they're going through the drills.
 But I don't know exactly what they're doing, as far as exercises are concerned."

 Altubarz, a Mexican citizen, lives directly across the bridge in Reynosa.
 She crosses once or twice a week to go shopping.
 With the growing number of migrants waiting to cross the border, coupled with the troops’ arrival, Altubarz said she’s concerned about the possibility of conflict.

 "I'm really worried, so I'm watching TV to see what's going on,” she said. “...
 The violence — I'm worried about violence.”

 But Roberto Ruiz, another Reynosa resident, said he views the troops as a stabilizing presence.

-In neighboring Texas towns like Weslaco, some Americans also welcome the troops, who they’ve noticed on the roads, at the local airport, and on TV.
+In neighboring Texas towns like Weslaco, some Americans also welcomed the troops, who they’ve noticed on the roads, at the local airport and on TV.

-Thelma Anciso has children in the military and said she feels calmer knowing that active-duty soldiers are patrolling the ports.
+Thelma Anciso has children in the military, and she said she felt calmer knowing that active-duty soldiers patrolled the ports.